Teaching at Home

 All dot-art’s online courses are led by a talented team of artist tutors, who have been working hard from their homes to turn their teaching expertise digital.
 The team are sure you will be just as delighted by the results as they are!
 Some classes will be delivered live and some pre-recorded, but all will be released regularly online, and available to go back and watch at your leisure for 12 weeks.
 With each session, you will receive a course handout to download and keep.
 The handouts detail what that session has covered so all the information is there to refer back to at any time.
 You will also be invited to join a closed Facebook group where you can get 1-2-1 feedback from your tutor, chat with other participants and ask questions at any time.
 Find out more here.

-In addition to this, dot-art are planning a new, online Teachers Corner exhibition to acknowledge and celebrate the fact that many teachers are also artists and give their students the chance to appreciate that.
+In addition to this, dot-art is planning a new, online Teachers Corner exhibition to acknowledge and celebrate the fact that many teachers are also artists and give their students the chance to appreciate that.
 We think it particularly important to give teachers a platform just for themselves at this difficult time.
 Any teacher, from any school, can submit work here – and it can be work that you have created previously, as we know you have your hands a bit full at the moment!

 And if all of the above wasn’t enough, the team have also released a blog on how to get creative at home – head here for your Creative Isolation inspiration.